fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 **D**, a member of the C programming language family, is a free and open-source programming language, that is essentially like a more feature-packed, modern version of C++, with support for extra programming paradigms, automatic memory management and syntactic sugar (to make the language more human-readable).

 ### Fortran
 **Fortran** is the eldest high-level programming language and was first developed in 1957 by [John Backus](https://en.wikipedia.org/wiki/John_Backus) (1924-2007), specifically suited for the purpose of numerical calculations and scientific computing.
 A program written in Fortran is used to test the performance of computers for the TOP500 list.
+The GCC includes a Fortran compiler.

 ### Go
 {% include links.html program="Go" package="dev-lang/go" puncr="," %} or **golang**, is a programming language, initially developed by [Google](https://en.wikipedia.org/wiki/Google) employees, [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike) and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) (one of the original developers of Research Unix at Bell Labs).
+The GCC has a front-end for compiling Go.

 ### Groovy
 {% include links.html program="Groovy" package="dev-java/groovy" %} is a programming language that is specifically designed to work on the Java platform, wherein it serves predominantly as a scripting language, that interfaces with Java to modify program behaviour, extract data, *etc.*